youblue/CrazyBuyer/README.md

         };

-- Since each id can make multiple transactions, so here I use a C++ STL map<string, vector\<Transaction\> > structure to store for each id, it's historical purchase information.
+- Since each id can make multiple transactions, so here I use a C++ STL map<string, vector\<Transaction\> > structure to store for each id, its historical purchase information.

 3. map<int, float>record_amount;